*this post contains affiliate links, read my disclosure here.*

 There was this really cool restaurant that I worked when I first started going to culinary school.
 It was a cool little bistro of a place and it was the first kitchen that showed me the growing farm-to-table trend taking over the culinary scene.
 I loved this job and all the food that was made there.
 I particularly loved the salad I’m about to show you.
 With a few different changes I’ve made, this is essentially the same salad they made at this restaurant.
-I love the light and freshness of this arugula and spinach salad but the flavors are cleansing to your palate and soul.
-Let me dive into why this Arugula Spinach and Fennel salad is the next salad you need to make!
+I love the light and freshness of this arugula fennel and pear salad but the flavors are cleansing to your palate and soul.
+Let me dive into why this Arugula Fennel and Pear Salad is the next salad you need to make!

 I like the combo of spinach and arugula in salads because they tend to balance each other really well.
 They’re both delicate leaves but the unique flavors they carry are so different from each other.
 If you want to be super adventurous, use all arugula for this salad (like the original) and you’ll have a salad that packs a bit more of a punch than this mix.
 It is wonderful though.

 I really appreciate pesto being in this salad!
-It’s one thing to have nuts, and basil, and pesto singularly with in the salad but when you make pesto, it gives the salad a nice richness and fattiness that would otherwise be missing.
+It’s one thing to have nuts within the salad but when you make pesto, it gives the salad a nice richness and fattiness that would otherwise be missing.
 The pesto with the fennel is a fantastic combo and I wish I could take the credit for thinking it up.

 In the original salad, we had toasted almonds tossed into the salad.
 I really wanted to make this salad my own so made them into sweet chili almonds and I think that these flavors still paired really well with the rest of what was going on in this dish.
-Instead of tossing the nuts with the sugar, I simply sprinkled the sugar onto the nuts when they were fresh out of the oven and could melt with the residual heat.
 Combining chile powder and ground cinnamon I think really warms up the dish when everything else is so light to the taste; this adds another dimension to break it up and entertain your taste buds for longer.

 Enjoy this salad.
 I wish I could take all the credit for it but a chef, way more talented than I, thought up this beauty and I want to share it with you all!